lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The CBOR map MUST include the following elements defined for the EDHOC_Information object: "methods" and "cred_types".

 The CBOR map MUST NOT include the following elements defined for the EDHOC_Information object: "session_id", "uri_path", "initiator", and "responder".
+A consumer MUST ignore those elements if they are included in the EDHOC_Application_Profile object.

 The CBOR map MAY include other elements defined for the EDHOC_Information object.